-- a.
-A purpose to float the raft should be emphasised.
-Session structure should follow the ACOP - b.
-Instruction on use of knots and design issues should be facilitated by the Instructor and in line with the ACOP - c.
-Instructors must consider the wearing of helmets during the moving of equipment that could cause injuries.
-Eg. barrels & planks.
-Helmets can be removed during other parts of the 'construction' stage of the session. - d.
-If using Cam Straps to secure loose barrels / knots, these should be only used by instructors, and be taken off before the guest dismantle the rafts. - e.
-Care must be taken when moving the raft on land to reduce manual handling risk and when launching. - f.
-Instructors should check raft to see it will float.
-Only safe & well-constructed rafts should be allowed to go on the water. - g.
-Participants to wear BAs & helmets during the 'on or near water' stages of the session. - h.
+- g.
+Participants to wear BAs & helmets once the launching stage is reached. - h.
 Instructor to demonstrate and check the correct fitting of all PPE. - i.
 The safety briefing given shortly before going afloat must include: - a.
 What to do in the event of a capsize (swim away from raft and signal to instructor that you are in the water) - b.
 Rules on splashing with paddles - c.
 How to correctly get on the raft. - d.
 Instructors to give a paddle talk. - j.
-Staff to wear BA during the 'on or near water' stages of the session.
-Helmets may also be appropriate for staff depending on location / rescue craft. - k.
-Participants must be supervised getting on and off the water. - I. Instructor to be constantly aware of entrapment and hypothermia issues if guests are in the water for an extended period of time.
-Guidance in the ACOP on prevention and rescues should followed - m.
-Care must be taken to minimise the risk of fingers, and other body parts, getting trapped in the ropes building & dismantling rafts.
-Instructors must brief the participant's & use improvised 'jacks' when appropriate. - n.
-Instructors to be aware of other water users & take appropriate action / follow local procedures. - o.
-Ensure that all rescue boats are secured at the end of every session. - p.
-Swimming games used as time fillers are to operate within the guidance of the Water Safety Management NOP
+Participants must be supervised getting on and off the water. - k.
+Instructor to be constantly aware of entrapment and hypothermia issues if guests are in the water for an extended period of time.
+Guidance in the ACOP on prevention and rescues should followed - I. Care must be taken to minimise the risk of fingers, and other body parts, getting trapped in the ropes building & dismantling rafts.
+Instructors must brief the participant's & use improvised 'jacks' when appropriate. - m.
+Instructors to be aware of other water users & take appropriate action / follow local procedures. - n.
+For any balance games, jumping in, or activities that could lead to falling in, the water must be at least shoulder depth of the tallest guest where this is taking place.
+Consideration and assessment of risk must also be given to the bed suitability hidden hazards; rocks; debris; etc. If in question these activities must not take place.